How to Steer The Car

 When learning, find a straight, quiet road where you can steer with one hand while you practise using the controls.

-When turning, try not to cross your hands over one another, or in other words, using the diagram above, try and keep your right hand in the red part of the steering wheel and your left hand in the blue.
+When turning, try not to cross your hands over one another, or in other words, using the diagram above, try and keep your right hand in the right part of the steering wheel and your left hand on the left.

 When turning left it is important for you to maintain a position about a metre from the kerb.